 Several reports identify well-defined stages, from the onset of the symptoms to radiological recovery.

-The most common pattern of radiographic evolution found is as follows: first, there is a progressive rapid radiographic deterioration, during which the lesions keep growing until they reach a peak; once this peak is reached, the lesions stop growing and are gradually reabsorbed and repairing sign appears.
-Almost all the studies found that the peak was reached roughly within two weeks after the symptoms' appearance and, after that, lung abnormalities started to decrease.
+The most common pattern of radiographic evolution found is as follows.
+First, there is a progressive rapid radiographic deterioration, during which the lesions keep growing until they reach a peak; once this peak is reached, the lesions stop growing and are gradually reabsorbed and repairing signs appear.
+Almost all the studies found that the peak was reached roughly within 2 wk after the symptoms appearance, and after that lung abnormalities started to decrease.

-Some exceptions: Zhang et al[15] found an earlier peak, 8 days after symptoms onset, and lung lesions improved after 11 d.
+There are some exceptions.
+Zhang et al[15] found an earlier peak, 8 d after symptoms onset, and lung lesions improved after 11 d.
 Wang et al[22] discovered a similar peak at around 6-11 d; in this case, though, a significant extent of lung lesions was found for longer times after the peak, showing a slower recovery.

 Specific patterns of temporal evolution and relative peaks are shown in Table 2.